Book your tours

 Storm watching tips in Cornwall

 October is here are we have already had some mighty winds ripping at our shores.
 This time of year can be brilliant for storm watching, after all Cornwall is surrounded on three sides with ocean.
-As captivating as the waves are it pays to respect their power and watch from a safe distance, so here are a few of our top tips.
+But as captivating as the waves are, it pays to respect their power and watch from a safe distance, so here are a few of our top tips.

 1) Be Prepared